Concordium/concordium.github.io/source/shared/net/resources/glossary.rst

 Pay day
 =======

-A payday is the point at which new CCDs are minted and rewards to bakers and delegators are distributed.
-The stakes of bakers and delegators are updated each payday (but the changes for each payday are fixed one epoch before).
-Pay day is also when updates to delegation and baking occur, such as increasing stake, restaking preferences, adding delegation.
+A pay day is the point at which new CCDs are minted and rewards to bakers and delegators are distributed.
+The stakes of bakers and delegators are updated each pay day (but the changes for each payday are fixed one epoch before).
+Pay day is also when updates to delegation and baking take effect, such as increasing stake, restaking preferences, adding delegation.
 In the case of decreasing stake or removing delegation or baking, there is a longer cool-down period, after which the change is executed at the **next pay day after the cool-down period ends**.
+The cool-down period is 2 weeks for delegators and 3 weeks for bakers.

 .. _glossary-passive-delegation: